C-L-Thomas/PryfynMeth/README.md

 # Preprocessing
 PryfynMeth can accept three input file types; Nanopore [MethylBed](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Nanopore_WorkFlow/example_methyl.bed), [Bismark bismark_methylation_extractor reports (bisulphite stranded)](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Bisulphite_Data/example_stranded.report.txt), and [Bismark coverage2cytosine cov files (bisulphite destranded)](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Bisulphite_Data/example_destranded.cov).

+To find the full pipelines for each of these file types explore the [Wiki](https://github.com/C-L-Thomas/PryfynMeth/wiki/).
+The Nanopore wiki can be found [here](https://github.com/C-L-Thomas/PryfynMeth/wiki/1.-Nanopore-Workflow).

 ## Preprocessing: Whole Genome Bisulphite Sequencing

 For Whole Genome Bisulphite Sequencing files, these scripts function with a particular output of the Bismark Aligner.
 There are two file type options; stranded and destranded.
 For stranded files, the file type is generated using Bismarks bismark_methylation_extractor command with the --report option.
 This will output a file that ends in *report.txt and is in [this](https://github.com/C-L-Thomas/PryfynMeth/blob/main/Bisulphite_Data/example_stranded.report.txt) format.
 This is the file input format for the binomial test `binomial.py`.